.NET Framework initialization errors: Managing the user experience

 To resolve the underlying issues and provide the best user experience (fewer error messages), we recommend the following:

-For .NET Framework 3.5 (and earlier) applications: Configure your application to support the .NET Framework 4 or 4.5 (see instructions).
+For .NET Framework 3.5 (and earlier) applications: Configure your application to support the .NET Framework 4 or later versions (see instructions).

 For .NET Framework 4 applications: Install the .NET Framework 4 redistributable package as part of your application setup.
 See Deployment Guide for Developers.